-Similarly, the blockchain’s structure as a distributed digital ledger was initially aimed at disrupting the financial space.
-But with time, developers from all over the globe have come up with new innovations based on its limitless functionality.
+Similarly, the blockchain’s structure as a distributed digital ledger was initially aimed at disrupting the commercial space.
+But with time, developers from all over the globe have come up with innovations based on its limitless functionality.

-Let us look at some of the industires beyond the financial space that are making use of the blockchain technology’s potential to revolutionize various spaces.
+Let us look at some of the industries beyond the financial space that are making use of the blockchain technology’s potential to revolutionize various areas.

-The current generation seems to have preference for online shopping over its traditional alternative.
-This has given rise to a multitude of businesses taking advantage of the immutable and relatively secure blockchain technology for their payment services.
+The current generation seems to have a preference for online shopping over its traditional alternative.
+This has given rise to a multitude of businesses taking advantage of the stable and relatively secure blockchain technology for their payment services.

 The decentralized trust framework of the system makes it easier for clients to transact using blockchain utilities.
-Additionally, customers are able to use various digital currencies for their purchases on such platforms and they also enjoy lower transaction fees.
+Additionally, customers can use various digital currencies for their purchases on such platforms and they also enjoy lower transaction fees.
 Etsy, Overstock and Shopify are among outlets that accept payment in digital currencies.
 Entertainment

-Various arms of the entertainment industry, for instance music, have been huge beneficiaries from the innovation.
+Various arms of the entertainment industry, for instance, music and movies, have been tremendous beneficiaries of the innovation.
 Artists have for a long time suffered under oppression from copyright violations, unfair revenue distribution, piracy and licensing issues.

 To this end, there are startups within the blockchain industry that are offering better ways for artists to earn from their creativity without losing an unreasonable percentage to record companies.
 It is easier to track and verify ownership of creative work and smart contracts allow for easier licensing.
 BigchainDB is an example of a startup in this industry offering ownership verification services for artists.